S1ZG/logistic_growth/README.md

 ## Question 2
 If I plug my estimates of $`N_0`$ and $`r`$ into the exponential growth equation $`N(t) = N_0 e^{rt}`$ for time $`t`$ = 4980, then we get $`N(4980) = (986.507)(e^{0.0100086*4980})=4.371×10^{24}`$.
 </p>
-Whereas if we use the logistic model equation
+Whereas if we use the logistic model equation:

 ```math
 \begin{equation}